 Icewear is another popular brand for people who love the outdoors.
 They sell warm woollen sweaters and trendy jackets that will protect you in extreme weather conditions.
 They specialise in knitwear, where it all started at for the brand.

-ZO•ON Iceland is a brand you should not miss when shopping for warm clothes in Iceland.
+ZO•ON Iceland is a fourth brand you should not miss when shopping for warm clothes in Iceland.
 Horizontal rain and gale-force winds will not bother you when you wear their products.

 Try second-hand shops